 Video content directly uploaded to your website is a surefire way to slow down page speed.
 While things like great website protection can save you a bit in this case, you still need to ensure proper website speed as well.

 Loading large, high quality video content is a laborious process.

 To fix that, focus on instead embedding content from outside sources, like Wistia or YouTube.

-For example, if you want to create product animation for your SaaS tool, like Autodraw does…:
+For example, if you want to create product motion graphic animation for your SaaS tool, like Autodraw does…:

 Embedding it via YouTube lessens the total page weight.
 As a result, website speed is not impacted.

 Outdoor pursuits brand, Gili Sports, uses a pop-up promotion to increase conversions on its landing page without slowing down the page performance.

 The average pop-up converts 9.28% of the time.
 This makes pop-ups a super effective landing page element to increase engagement and revenue.
 In fact, top-performing pop-ups convert up to 50% of the time!

 But, it’s important to keep in mind the impact of pop-ups on your landing page speed.
 If your pop-ups include very large images and videos, they can significantly impact page performance.

 Make sure to compress all images and cut video to less than 30 seconds.
 And if you feel like pop-ups are a bit too intrusive, you can always use a web push notification tool instead for a milder interaction experience.